 Peter and the other apostles held fast to their profession of faith, in many cases witnessing to it by their blood.Though their role as eyewitnesses to the Lord’s resurrection was unrepeatable, their ministry of sanctification, teaching, and leading the community of disciples had to carried on by others of their choosing, usually called “bishops” in the New Testament.
 These bishops needed a visible center, head and spokesman who would continue the role of Peter in the Church.
 Since Peter gave his life for Christ in Rome, the bishop of the Roman Church was seen as the successor of Peter, the “Father” not only of the Christians in the Imperial city, but everywhere.

 But what about this hard-to-take Catholic doctrine that the Pope is Infallible?
 Does this mean that a man, once elected to the Chair of Peter, can never again be wrong about anything?

-The Pope’s teaching office has indeed been a reliable compass to the bark of Peter as it makes its way through the troubled waters of history.
+The Pope’s teaching office has indeed been a reliable compass to the Barque of Peter as it makes its way through the troubled waters of history.
 In the course of the centuries, as prominent Christian leaders of various ancient sees succumbed to heresy under pressure of wayward emperors, kings, and scholars, the Pope has never failed to continue to profess the faith handed on by the apostles.
-As we come to the end of the Pontificate of one of the greatest teachers ever to occupy the Chair of Peter, let’s give thanks to God for the gift of this ministry and show our gratitude by opening this gift and making use of it in our lives.
+Many of us have been blessed to witness the Pontificate of one of the greatest teachers ever to occupy the Chair of Peter.
+Let’s give thanks to God for the gift of this ministry and show our gratitude by opening this gift and making use of it in our lives.